How Italians Do Christmas: The Italian Christmas Foods You’ll Find on Every Table

 Pasta, potatoes, and pastries

-Then, of course, there’s pasta.
+Of course, we couldn’t speak of Italian Christmas foods without mentioning pasta.
 Linguine with lobster, spaghetti with clams, paccheri ai frutti di mare (short pasta with mixed seafood)…you name it.
 Whole roasted fish with potatoes is often served as a secondo, and Christmas cookies often appear before the midnight mass.

 Natale (Christmas) Foods